 “March often sees a boost in inventory, and the return to some seasonal norms is a positive sign that supply is beginning to catch up with demand,” said Treh Manhertz, an economist for listing site Zillow.

-Ratiu points out that an increase in supply can entice also homeowners who would like to sell but are concerned about being able to find a new home to list their homes.
+Ratiu points out that an increase in supply can also entice homeowners who would like to sell but are concerned about being able to find a new home.
 With more inventory on the market, he hopes, sellers will become more confident about listing their own homes because they’ll have more options for buying themselves.

 Of the 16% of people in Realtor.com’s survey who are planning to sell within the next two to three years, a quarter said they aren’t listing this year because they can’t find a home within their price range.
 Nearly as many said they aren’t selling now because they don’t know where they want to move or that the logistics of buying and selling at the same time was keeping them from selling sooner.